simrnsethi/cookie-cutter/README.md

 * cookie_cutter shell script

-Now that you have the README, LICENSE and cookie_cutter.sh file run the shell script
+Now that you have the cookie_cutter.sh file run the shell script.

-make sure to clone this repo in your current directory
+(Make sure to clone this repo in your current directory)

 ```
 bash cookie_cutter.sh